2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 4. 2012 Double Edge Lettering-Overlap Errors

-Double edge lettering-overlap errors result when coins pass through the edge lettering machine twice with both impressions running in the same direction.
-The inscriptions appear doubled or overlapped, creating visible duplication of text.
-This differs from inverted double edge lettering where the second impression runs opposite the first.
+Double edge lettering-overlap errors result when a coin passes through the edge lettering machine twice in the same direction.
+The inscriptions appear doubled or overlapped, creating a visibly duplicated impression of the text.
+This differs from an inverted double edge lettering error, where the second pass runs in the opposite direction.

 2012 Double Edge Lettering-Overlap Presidential Dollar Price/Grade Chart